-- 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - 2.
-Feasibility of proposed project. - 3.
+1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project.
+(The overall strategy, methodology, and analyses should be well-reasoned and appropriate to accomplish the specific aims of the project.)

+- 2. Feasibility of proposed project. - 3.
 Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them.